-D. Influence of the ratio of γ relative to the maximum distance
+6.4 Influence of the ratio of γ relative to the maximum distance

-In our default experimental setting, the distance threshold γ is set to the 95% highest distance in the training data.
+In our default experimental setting, the distance threshold γ is set to 95% of the highest distance in the training data.
 In real scenarios, there is a trade-off on determining the value of γ .
 A small distance threshold can provide extremely high true rejection rate against two types of attackers, but it also makes it hard for normal users to use our system.
 A high distance threshold can ensure good user experience, but more attackers are wrongly accepted.
 In this subsection, we study what is the proper value of γ for different users.
-Fig. 9(c) shows the system performance with different values of γ .
+Fig. 15 shows the system performance with different values of γ .
 It is clear that the average accuracy for normal users rises with the increase of γ , while the average accuracy of successful rejection drops.
 When γ is the 95% highest distance in the training dataset, the true acceptance rate and the true rejection rate are nearly equal.
 Therefore, we let the γ be equal to the 95% highest distance in the training dataset to balance the need for security protection and user experience.

-E. Influence of voting threshold
+6.5 Influence of voting threshold

 The performance of our system relies on a successful voting procedure.
 Hence, a proper voting threshold is important.
-Similar to the distance threshold, there is also a trade-off on determining the value of the voting threshold.
-If the voting threshold is too small, all normal users can be accepted, but some attacker may also be wrongly regarded as the normal user.
+Similar to the distance threshold, there is also a tradeoff on determining the value of the voting threshold.
+If the voting threshold is too small, all normal users can be accepted, but some attackers may also be wrongly regarded as the normal user.
 If we assign a high value to the voting threshold, all attackers can be successfully rejected, but the user experience of normal users is ruined.
 In this subsection, we study what is the proper value of the voting threshold.
-Here we use c nto represent the voting threshold where c is a constant and n is the number of words in a sentence (voice command).
-We evaluated the performance for 5-word sentences using the default parameters and adjusted the value of c, and the results are shown in Fig. 10(a).
+Here we use c n to represent the voting threshold where c is a constant and n is the number of words in a sentence (voice command).
+We evaluated the performance for 5-word sentences using the default parameters and adjusted the value of c, and the results are shown in Fig. 17(a).
 We can see that the average accuracy for normal users drops rapidly when c is larger than 0.2.
 Moreover, our system can provide good security protection after c reaches 0.2.
-Therefore, we let the c be equal to 0.2 in our default system setting.
+Therefore, we let the c be equal to 0.2 in our default system setting for the linefitting model.
+Since the value of the voting threshold largely depends on the system performance on a single word, we also studied the proper value of voting threshold for our MCD-SVDD model.
+As shown in Fig. 17(b), the MCD-SVDD model cannot effectively defend against attacks when the voting threshold is less than 0.3.
+Moreover, when the voting threshold is greater than 0.4, the system can wrongly reject the normal user with a probability of about 15%.
+Therefore, the proper value voting threshold should be between 0.3 and 0.4 based on our experiments.